Beluga whale: Communication and echolocation

 Belugas use sounds and echolocation for movement, communication, to find breathing holes in the ice, and to hunt in dark or turbid waters.
 They produce a rapid sequence of clicks that pass through the melon, which acts as an acoustic lens to focus the sounds into a beam that is projected forward through the surrounding water.
 These sounds spread through the water at a speed of nearly 1.6 km per second, some four times faster than the speed of sound in air.
 The sound waves reflect from objects and return as echoes that are heard and interpreted by the animal.
 This enables them to determine the distance, speed, size, shape and the object's internal structure within the beam of sound.
 They use this ability when moving around thick Arctic ice sheets, to find areas of unfrozen water for breathing, or air pockets trapped under the ice.

 Some evidence indicates that belugas are highly sensitive to noise produced by humans.
 In one study, the maximum frequencies produced by an individual located in San Diego Bay, California, were between 40 and 60 kHz.
 The same individual produced sounds with a maximum frequency of 100 to 120 kHz when transferred to Kaneohe Bay in Hawaii.
 The difference in frequencies is thought to be a response to the difference in environmental noise in the two areas.
 In special circumstances, beluga whale sounds have been reported to resemble human speech.

 These animals communicate using sounds of high frequency; their calls can sound like bird songs, so belugas were nicknamed "canaries of the sea".
 Like the other toothed whales, belugas do not possess vocal cords and the sounds are probably produced by the movement of air between the nasal sacks, which are located near to the blowhole.

-As a toothed whale, beluga calls can be broken down into the categories of whistles, clicks and burst calls.
-Whistles tend to indicate social communication while clicks indicate navigation and foraging.
-Burst calls tend to indicate aggression.

 Belugas are among the most vocal cetaceans.
 They use their vocalisations for echolocation, during mating and for communication.
 They possess a large repertoire, emitting up to 11 different sounds, such as cackles, whistles, trills and squawks.
 They make sounds by grinding their teeth or splashing, but they rarely use body language.